Lady-Binary/EasyLoU/README.md

 ## Is EasyLOU compatible with the official Legends of Aria servers?

 The community server Legends of Ultima is the reason why this tool exists: we enjoy this community server and have decided to write this tool and name EasyLOU after it.
-EasyLOU has only been tested with the Legends of Ultima Community Server only as of today.
+As of today, EasyLOU has only been tested with the Legends of Ultima Community Server.
 EasyLOU may or may not work with official Legends of Aria servers run by Citadel Studios.

 ## Why is EasyLOU not working with the new version of Legends of Aria?